Undergraduate Advising Office

 The advisors in the college strive to protect your right to quality advising, but it is up to you to bring anything unusual to their attention immediately.

 First, save your own copy of the Four-Year Plan Worksheet.
-Use the sample plan as a guide to help you see what requirements you need to meet and when you can plan on meeting them.
+First-year students can use this sample plan as a guide to help you see what requirements you need to meet and when you can plan on meeting them.
 Keep in mind that the four-year plan presented here is just an example.
 You should individualize your own four-year plan based on your interests.
+Transfer students can use this sample plan as a guide but must keep in mind that this is an example and an accelerated one that assumes that a student has matriculated with their General Education, Abstract Thinking and Journalism Supporting Course requirements have been completed.
 Write in your potential classes on the Four-Year Plan Worksheet so that you can see them in a semester-by-semester layout.

 After you’ve finished, email a copy of your plan to the journalism advisors.
 You will be contacted by an advisor once your four-year plan has been reviewed.
 You must fill out the four-year plan on your own, without the help of an academic advisor.
 Your four-year plan WILL NOT be graded based on accuracy.
 An advisor will email you feedback after your plan has been reviewed, at which point you can correct your four-year plan if you would like.
 However, you are not required to resubmit a revised four-year plan to your instructor or to an advisor.

 Completion of a four-year plan cannot substitute for regular advising meetings.
 The plan does not take into account liberal arts requirements, miscellaneous credits, or requirements for a double-major or minor.
 If you are double-majoring, minoring or studying abroad, you also must seek appropriate advising.